Intercalated BMedSci Degree

 - Viral smart missiles to combat antibiotic resistant infections

-Supervisor: Dr G Stafford
+Supervisor: Prof G Stafford

 While antibiotics have saved millions of lives since their introduction in the late 1940s, their efficacy is being increasingly curtailed by the rise in antibiotic resistance.
 However, a solution in nature exists.
 Since 1896 scientists have known of viruses that exist in the environment able to target and kill bacteria- these are known as bacteriophage.
 These are species and often strain specific, and recent studies have begun to unlock their potential for use in human recalcitrant topical and systemic infections.